SeanWelshBrown/focus-frontend/README.md

 A Focus timer allows us to turn our concentration outward, using the popular [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) to healthfully heighten our productivity in work or study.

+Users may also create an account to log in and save their Meditation and Focus sessions to a database, to see a history of past sessions or delete them at will.

 ## Built With

 * [ReactJS](https://reactjs.org/) - Front-End Framework